 … which was, in part, endorsed by Conservative MP and shadow foreign minister Erin O’Toole.
 While I doubt that CANZUK can be implemented in anything like the scope that Dr Lilico wants, the foundation stones for a free(er) trade arrangement (free(er) than either the Canada/Europe CETA or the TPP) already exist, and other agreements like, for example, freedom of movement and national treatment for bona fide university students and for closer cooperation in defence procurement are possible.

 Third, we need to rebuild our soft power ~ our influence ~ which rests also on several cornerstones: political, legal, social, cultural, economic and environmental.
-If, for example, we are going to go around the world crowing about being being a nation built upon “the rule of law,” then we need to act like it … perhaps by having a parliamentary inquiry to examine how this government might have attempted to obstruct justice.
-Canada’s reputation did not suffer from either the Somalia (1994-97) or the AdScam (2005-05) inquiries; in fact the world saw a mature nation that was willing to examine itself against the highest standards of conduct.
+If, for example, we are going to go around the world crowing about being a nation built upon “the rule of law,” then we need to act like it … perhaps by having a parliamentary inquiry to examine how this government might have attempted to obstruct justice.
+Canada’s reputation did not suffer from either of the Somalia (1994-97) or the AdScam (2005-06) inquiries; in fact, the world saw a mature nation that was willing to examine itself against the highest standards of conduct.
 Our soft power also includes being environmentally responsible and a ‘play-by-the-rules‘ free trader; we have blotted our free trade copy books with India and China, but sector-by-sector, one-at-a-time, mutually beneficial trade deals are still very possible with both, and they can be very useful.
-They aren’t very good for photo-ops so they likely don’t appeal to Justin Trudeau.
+But, they don’t provide really good photo-ops so they likely don’t appeal to Justin Trudeau.